mlandis/phyddle/docs/source/tutorial.rst

     #-------------------------------#
     'num_epochs'        : 20,               # number of training intervals (epochs)
     'trn_batch_size'    : 2048,             # number of samples in each training batch
-    'loss'              : 'mse',            # loss function to use 'cpi_coverage'      : 0.80,             # coverage level for CPIs
+    'loss_numerical'    : 'mse',            # loss function to use for numerical labels 'cpi_coverage'      : 0.80,             # coverage level for CPIs
     'prop_test'         : 0.05,             # proportion of sims in test dataset
     'prop_val'          : 0.05,             # proportion of sims in validation dataset